IBM-Cloud/docs/cloudnative/tutorial_web.md

 	4. Enter your project name.
 For this tutorial, use `WebBasicProject`.

-	5. Enter a hostname.
+	5. Enter a unique hostname.
 For this tutorial, use `devhost`

 	6. Select your language platform.
 For this tutorial, use `Swift`.

 	7. Click **Create**.

-2. Optional: Add the Data capability.
+2. Optional: Add the Data capability:

 	1. Click **View** for **Data** on the **Project Overview** page.